firetreedesign/ccbpress-core/readme.txt

 2. Getting Started

 == Changelog ==

+= 1.3.1 =
+* Some files were missing from the final build.

 = 1.3.0 =
 * New Gutenberg blocks for Group Information, Online Giving, and CCB Login.
 (Gutenberg will be coming in WordPress 5.0.)